-This regulation establishes tolerances for residues of acetamiprid in or on multiple commodities which are identified and discussed later in this document.
+This regulation establishes tolerances for residues of acetamiprid in Start Printed Page 6577or on fruit, small, vine climbing, except fuzzy kiwifruit, subgroup 13-07F; and tea, dried.
+It additionally establishes tolerances with regional registrations on clover, forage and clover, hay.
+Finally, this regulation deletes an existing individual tolerance in or on grape, as it will be superseded by inclusion in subgroup 13-07F.
 Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 FOR FURTHER INFORMATION CONTACT:

 Laura Nollen, Registration Division (7505P), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460-0001; telephone number: (703) 305-7390; e-mail address: firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information

 You may be potentially affected by this action if you are an agricultural producer, food manufacturer, or pesticide manufacturer.
 Potentially affected entities may include, but are not limited to those engaged in the following activities: